kawax/composer-workflow/README.md

 ## Usage

+### Workflow permissions

+To use this workflow, you need to allow creating pull requests in the repository settings - Actions - General.

+- Read and write permissions
+- Allow GitHub Actions to create and approve pull requests

 ### Create Personal access tokens (classic)

+Alternatively, you can create a personal access token.
+If the above settings do not work, please try this method.

-Then, set a token in the repository's secrets as `ACTION_TOKEN`
+Set the token in the repository's secrets as `ACTION_TOKEN`

 `GITHUB_TOKEN` can't trigger other actions.
 If you want to run tests after pull request, you need a token.